 Mr. Sammurtok (interpretation): Thank you, Mr. Speaker. (interpretation ends) Chesterfield Inlet's Integrated Community Sustainability Plan includes approximately 30 specific priorities.
-The municipality ranked each priority in order of importance to the community.
+The municipality has ranked these priorities in order of importance to the community.
 One of the top priorities is a new municipal parking garage.

-As the minister aware, his department recently introduced a new Municipal Parking Garage Program policy.
-Under this policy municipalities may apply for funding for the development of new municipal parking garages.
-Can the minister confirm if his department has provided application materials to the municipality of Chesterfield Inlet?
+As the minister is aware, his department recently introduced a new Municipal Parking Garage Program Policy.
+Under this policy, municipalities may apply for funding for the development of new municipal parking garages.

+Can the minister confirm if his department has provided application materials to the Municipality of Chesterfield Inlet?
+Thank you, Mr. Speaker.